 The grades that you have earned.
 Yes, colleges want students who have done well in high school.
 Colleges do look back to your freshman and sophomore years.
 Your junior year grades, however, being the most recent, receive a more careful review.
-When your first semester senior year grades are placed on your transcript and then sent to the colleges to which you are applying, those grades get an even more careful review.
+When your first semester senior year grades are placed on your transcript and then sent to the colleges you are applying to, those grades get an even more careful review.

 In most cases, the grades you have earned and the courses you have taken will determine the schools to which you have a reasonable chance of admissions.
 You can see what kind of student you have been by reviewing your grades just like an admission officer can.
 Are you an average student, a poor student, an exceptional student?
 Late bloomers are not necessarily doomed.
 Admissions offices notice trends, both up and down.
 Have your grades been getting better with each quarter.
 Unless you have applied early somewhere, colleges do not see your quarter grades or your exam grades, unless you request to have your first quarter senior year grades sent.
+In your senior year you have the greatest flexibility in selecting your courses, and the college admission offices will be paying attention to your choices.
+Specifically, you can choose from courses of relatively greater or lesser academic challenge.
+The colleges like to see students who challenge themselves.
+They like to see that you are taking advantage of all your school has to offer.